history-of-science-society/meeting/docs/support.md

 **Collective Book Exhibit (CBE)**

-Don't need an entire table?
+Don’t need an entire table?
 Ship your titles to NOLA to be exhibited individually at the HSS/SHOT 2020 Collective Book Exhibit!

+The Collective Book Exhibit gathers individual titles and displays them *collectively* on one exhibit table.
+You ship the books to the exhibit hotel, and we handle the rest.

 | Title      | Price |
 | ---------- | ----- |